oya163/oya163.github.io/about.md

 <p>Hello, I am Oyesh Mann Singh.
 I am from Nepal, a tiny country between India and China.
 Nepal is famous for Mountains.

 Fun fact: 8 out of top 10 highest mountains in the world, lies in Nepal.

 Must know fact: Gautam Buddha was born in Nepal.

-My current status: Preparing myself for Data Engineering/Data Science position, because I <3 data.
+My current status: Graduating in December 2020 and preparing myself for Data Engineering/Data Science position, because I <3 data.
 I know that sounds cliche but that's the fact.
 </p>